Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Introduction

-\paragraph*{Related literature.} As was mentioned, this paper is the first to develop honest uniform inferential methods in a general and unifying framework, encompassing different ill-posed models treated with Tikhonov regularization.
-Previously, uniform confidence sets were studied only for sieve-type estimators of the NPIV model and the density deconvolution model.
-Moreover, neither honesty, nor rates for coverage errors were previously discussed. \cite{horowitz2012uniform} develop uniform confidence bands by first constructing pointwise confidence intervals at a finite grid of points and then, letting the number of grid points to grow at a certain speed to achieve uniform coverage. \cite{chen2015optimal} focus on uniform inference for functionals and notice that using point evaluation functional may lead to uniform confidence sets under certain assumptions. \cite{lounici2011global} obtain uniform confidence sets for the wavelet deconvolution estimator relying on the Bousquet’s version of the Talagrand's concentration inequality.
+\paragraph*{Contribution and related literature.} This paper is the first to develop honest uniform inferential methods in a general and unifying framework, encompassing different ill-posed models treated with Tikhonov regularization.
+This paper is also the first to provide uniform inference for several ill-posed inverse problems based on the concentration inequality and to provide the non-asymptotic analysis, including convergence rates of coverage errors.
+Uniform confidence sets are available only for sieve-type estimators of the NPIV model and the density deconvolution model.
+The literature is also silent about coverage errors of confidence sets.
+Moreover, it is not known what sorts of restrictions are needed to construct honest confidence sets for ill-posed inverse problems.
+In this paper, we show that the class of models should involve both the class of functions and the class of operators, which is different from classical direct nonparametric problems where we need only to restrict the function. \cite{horowitz2012uniform} develop uniform confidence bands for sieve NPIV estimator by first constructing pointwise confidence intervals at a finite grid of points and then letting the number of grid points grow at a certain speed to achieve uniform coverage. \cite{chen2018optimal} develop inferential methods for the sieve NPIV estimator without relying on discrete approximations.
+They focus on uniform inference for a collection of linear and nonlinear functionals using Yurinskii's coupling and obtain uniform confidence bands in the particular case of point evaluation functionals, see also \cite{belloni2015some} for the conditional mean function and \cite{tao2014inference} for general conditional moment restriction models. \cite{lounici2011global} obtain uniform confidence sets for the wavelet deconvolution estimator by relying on Bousquet's version of Talagrand's concentration inequality.

-\cite{kato2016uniform} consider more general case, where the density of the noise is not known and is estimated from auxiliary sample.
-This paper studies the estimator based on Fourier inversion and builds on coupling inequalities developed in \cite{chernozhukov2014gaussian} and \cite{chernozhukov2015coupling}.
+\cite{kato2016uniform} consider a more general case, where the density of the noise is estimated from an auxiliary sample.
+This paper studies the estimator based on Fourier inversion and builds on the coupling inequalities developed in \cite{chernozhukov2014gaussian} and \cite{chernozhukov2016empirical}.